last-ent/last-ent.github.io/posts/type-driven-development.md

 ```

 ## Step 1: Edge Behaviour: `List[ShoppingListItem] => F[List[ItemConfirmation]]`
-Based on the flow diagram, if we think from Customer's perspective we know that:
+Based on the flow diagram, if we think from customer's perspective we know that:

 * Customer has a `shopping list` which consists of a `list` of `items` & `quantity` to buy.
-* Upon ordering, Customer will have a `list` which `confirms` if the `items` & `quantity` requested were bought.
+* Upon ordering, customer will have a `list` which `confirms` if the `items` & `quantity` requested were bought.

 We can represent in code with following domain models & functions.